 Your dog breathing fast or heavy at any time can be alarming, but maybe more so at night, when your vet is closed, and you don’t know the cause.
 A dog’s respiratory rate and depth can change many times throughout the day for many different reasons.
 So, let’s hone in on those nighttime breathing issues, what you can do about them, and when they may be a problem.

 Why is My Dog Breathing Fast While Sleeping?
+(At Night)

 It’s first important to mention that smaller breeds and puppies normally have a faster breathing rate than adults and larger breeds.
 So, know what’s normal for your dog before you decide if they are breathing fast while sleeping at night.
 Now, the reasons for an increase in a dog’s breathing rate at night include:

 - Heat: When the temperature climbs, so does your dog’s respiratory rate.
 Panting is a dog’s way of cooling off, even when sleeping.
 If you’re in the dead of summer or your home is on the warm side, breathing fast while sleeping may mean he needs a cooler spot to sleep.
 You may also notice restless sleeping as your dog tries to find a more comfortable place, he may stretch out on his belly or side, or may try to sleep near an open window.